joelouthan/theologic.us/content/posts/study-romans/study-romans12-1.md

 The law of God is the holy standard of requirements that you and I must achieve perfectly with every second of our lives in order to be with God.
 But that is just it, God demands perfection and we have fallen way short of that--think of it as a infinite gap.

-Here's where it really gets nuts: there are some unbelievers and believer think that they can still do enough works and somehow bridge that infinite gap.
+Here's where it really gets nuts: there are some unbelievers and believers think that they can still do enough works and somehow bridge that infinite gap.
 Here's a short math lesson: infinite gap minus one is still infinity.
 In other words, we are infinity distance from the glory of God.
 Do you honestly think that one of your or a million of your "good" works is going to close that gap?

 That is what the Catholics believe.
 That is what the Muslims believe.
 That is what the Mormons believe.
 That is what most of the world believes.
 They believe and that they hope that God grades on a curve.
 "I might be bad but I am not as bad of Hitler."
 But all have sinned and fallen short of the glory of God.
 The glory of God is infinite and you and I have fallen short of that.